How to customize the sitemap index

 Non-Yoast plugin sitemaps

-Below are a few examples using the developer filters in your functions.php file to customize the sitemaps.
+Below are a few examples of using the developer filters in your functions.php file to customize the sitemaps.

 Content types